 - Evaluate how your site uses PDFs.
 Be intentional using the examples above as guidance.

-- Convert PDF content to web content (HTML pages) whenever possible.
+- Transfer PDF content to web page whenever possible.

 - Delete PDFs that are not being used by checking Relationships and removing old content.